In Ohio, parties to Gestational Carrier Agreements must seek an order from a court in one of our 88 counties to establish legal parentage.

 Establishing The Parentage Of Your Child

-The process for securing a birth order in a timely fashion relies upon a good relationship with the court and personnel.
-As an Ohio State Bar certified Family Law Specialist with over three decades of experience, I am familiar with the process and I understand the various court systems.
+The process for securing a birth order in a timely fashion relies upon a good relationship with the court and its personnel.
+With decades of experience, we are familiar with the process and understand the various court systems.
 The courts want to help people.
 They also want to uphold the law.
-I know how to find solutions that work for everyone, even in the most unusual situations.
+Our lawyers know how to find solutions that work for everyone, even in the most unusual situations.

 In Ohio, there are no statutes regarding surrogacy specifically, so every county must determine the process they will use to determine parentage.
 These cases are generally approached in one of two ways:

-In most Ohio courts, DNA testing or hearings are not required as long as there is an affidavit from the fertility physician who gives a professional opinion as to the genetic relationship of the child and the intended parent(s) and the gestational carrier.
+In most Ohio courts, hearings and DNA testing are generally not required so long as there is an affidavit from the fertility physician who gives a professional opinion as to the genetic relationship of the child and the intended parent(s) and the gestational carrier.
 Court orders can generally be obtained prior to birth.

 In Illinois, a birth order establishing a parent-child relationship is not required so long as the Illinois statutory requirements have been satisfied.